Discover how we can transform your organisation

 The benefits of mentoring include; increasing self-confidence, developing communication and leadership skills, and gaining exposure to new perspectives.
 As a result, those with mentors are more likely to feel inspired and motivated to progress in their careers.

 This is what makes it an essential part of corporate leadership training.
 Mentoring is a great way to identify and develop future leaders, managers and high-potential employees.

 While the best mentors will bring elements of coaching into their sessions, there are key elements of mentoring that are different to coaching.

-Mentoring relationships have the potential to last a lifetime if they result in friendship.
+Mentoring relationships, or mentorships, have the potential to last a lifetime if they result in friendship.
 Even if you initially get a mentor to support you with a specific goal, once you have that connection with someone you may reach out to them again in the future.
 Mentoring tends to be longer-term than coaching partnerships due to its personal and informal nature.